blakeface/dat-webgl/README.md

 `$ npm run build-dat`

 ## Tools
- * Bulma for Style
  * Parcel as a task manager / bundler
- * D3 for some super sweet animations
+ * Three.js for some super sweet animations
  * Dat to serve on the distributed web